Tolling Agreements: Meaning & Benefits (2026)

 Benefits of Tolling Agreements in Civil Cases

 The primary advantage of tolling the statute of limitations is that it gives the parties additional time to pursue an out-of-court settlement.
-Both the injured plaintiff and the defendant in a civil case might desire this outcome, albeit for different reasons.
+Some of the main benefits for plaintiffs and defendants include:

 Why Plaintiffs Favor Tolling Agreements